-In our walk we will visit the murder locations of the ‘canonical five’ victims.
+In our walk we will visit the murder locations of the ‘Canonical Five’ victims.
 We will hear about the lives they lived in one of the most destitute parts of London.
-You will be led on this tour by a retired New Scotland Yard Detective, who was posted to the murder squad for several years.
-I will look at a number of recent theories.
+We will look at several theories as to who the murderer was.
 Was there a Royal connection?
-Has DNA from the only exhibit recovered from the crime scenes over 130 years ago finally solved the mystery?
+Has DNA from the only exhibit recovered from the crime scenes finally solved the mystery?
 Or was the murderer a lawyer, a surgeon or a butcher?

 My ‘Jack the Ripper’ walking tour is different in that being a retired New Scotland Yard Murder Squad detective, I will add my own perspective to the investigation.
 How would a murder investigation today be carried out in the face of a similar series of horrific crimes?
 Would ‘Jack the Ripper’ in 21st century evade justice today?